Get your B.A. in Food Studies

 About the Major

 Are you passionate about food?
 Do you want to understand the social, political, environmental, and cultural dimensions of food?
+A degree in Food Studies prepares students to address pressing social and environmental problems in our food systems.

 Learn about the cultural and historical significance of food